 Winter has been with us for a month now which means we’ve got two to go.
-Embrace the chill and make your home even more inviting with simple design changes to your living room which guarantee a cosier climate to snuggle up in.
+Embrace the chill and make your home even more inviting with our top 4 cosy living room ideas.
+These simple design changes to your living room which guarantee a cosier climate to snuggle up in.

 Jeff Andrews worked an interestingly contradictory vibe in the living room of Kourtney Kardashian’s previous home.
 It’s both desert chic and winter retreat proving that every style can be warmed up for winter.
 The fur throws and cushions, richly covered walls, sheer but patterned drapes, folky rug (as well as a roaring corner fireplace) instantly add warmth to the space.

 2. Add warm colours to your living room